Research Frontpage

 • Post-sales expansion: whether renewals, expansion, and customer ops become as AI-heavy as outbound sales.

-• Unified revenue OS adoption: whether CRM, product, billing, marketing, and support converge into one intelligent layer.
+• Unified revenue OS adoption: whether CRM, marketing, and downstream systems converge into one intelligent layer.

 • Orchestration depth: whether AI shifts from drafting and routing into closed-loop campaign and pipeline control.